 - By linking to an explainer about search engine crawlers, the ranking factors that led to the good results partially transfer to that article.

 - As a result, the crawler explainer now also gets better Google results.

 That's the whole game.
-Strategic use of internal links ensure that your link equity spreads through to strategic spots within your site, and the rising tide begins to lift all boats.
+Strategic use of internal links ensures that your link equity spreads through to strategic spots within your site, and the rising tide begins to lift all boats.

 Recommended Reading: The Ultimate Cheat Sheet on Internal Link Analysis for SEO